Berlin restaurant recommendations

 A gastro-experience in an old converted power substation (hence the name).
 Has both fixed priced menus and a la carte items.
 Good for a date night or special occasion.

 A bit out of the way but in a beautiful old warehouse that’s been converted to a large restaurant.
 Varied combo of everything from meats and high-end veggie items to basic pizzas (although I’ve heard mixed reviews on the pizzas).
 Very good for groups.
 In the summer there’s an outdoor beach bar area on the Spree where you can sit in a lounge chair and enjoy a drink as the boats go by.
 However note that service can be very spotty especially when they’re crowded.

 recommended: goat cheese salad, rack of lamb

-In the heart of Kreuzberg, this one is good for an inexpensive dinner or a casual brunch.
-It’s in a very cool converted building with lots of character.
+Our favorite Italian in the Mehringdamm area.
+Very casual with great pastas and pizzas.
 Afterwards you can stroll the adjacent Viktoriapark or check out some of the nearby shopping streets of the neighborhood.

 recommended: burgers, salads

 Slightly higher-end Italian in the Friedrichshein area.
 Lots of outdoor seating.